 Wei Gu, MD, PhD, is Assistant Professor of Pathology at Stanford University was trained as a physician, engineer, and scientist whose research focus is methylation classification within the area of molecular pathology.
-He has pioneered technologies in cell-free DNA 'liquid biopsy' diagnostics, microfluidics, and clinical metagenomic sequencing across diverse fields, including prenatal diagnostics, infectious disease, metagenomics, oncology, CRISPR diagnostics, and COVID diagnostics.
-His research group seeks to maximize the diagnostic potential from this data obtained through minimally invasive or non-invasive sampling.
-We will engineer the necessary tools to digitize nucleic acids into useful diagnostic content.
+He has pioneered technologies in cell-free DNA 'liquid biopsy' testing, CRISPR diagnostics, clinical metagenomic sequencing, non-invasive prenatal testing, and COVID diagnostics.
 He has been awarded multiple extramural grants, including the Burroughs Wellcome Career Award, and a K08 from the National Cancer Institute.
 He is also a board-certified molecular and clinical pathologist and has a clinical practice within Stanford Healthcare.

 - Clinical Pathology

 Career Awards for Medical Scientists (CAMS), Burroughs Wellcome (2018)

 Career Development Award (K08), National Cancer Institute (2017)